Michaelangel007/easing/README.md

 ## Interpolation

-In _computer graphics_ terminology this calculation of calculating "inbetween" values is called `interpolation`.
+In _computer graphics_ terminology this calculating "inbetween" values is called `interpolation`.
 In _animation_ it is called `tweening`.

 Given different times, we want these values: